Analysis Highlights Untapped Potential of RNA Vaccines

 “NIH funding for RNA vaccination research is broad and covers more than just COVID-19 research,” said UVA researcher Adishesh K. Narahari, MD, PhD.
 “This research provides critical advances in infectious disease, cancer biology and molecular biology.
 Halting funding to this entire sector of research will be devastating to the biomedical research complex as a whole."

-Bell, the acting chair of the Department of Medicine at the UVA School of Medicine, noted that the funding decisions made now could have far-reaching effects.
+Bell, the interim chair of the Department of Medicine at the UVA School of Medicine, noted that the funding decisions made now could have far-reaching effects.

 “The story of RNA vaccines is bigger than any one disease,” he said.
 “It represents a shift in how we design therapies – programmable, adaptable and increasingly precise.
 The question is no longer whether the science is promising.
 It’s whether we choose to keep advancing it.”